cs1302uga/cs1302-str-list/README.md

    At this point, you should have the complete environment set up with templates for each class you will implement (`ArrayStringList` and
    `LinkedStringList`) along with a simple tester program.
 If you take the first three checkpoints seriously, then you will be able to:
-      * write less code for each method and over all;
+      * write less code for each method and overall;
       * identify and fix bugs faster;
       * not have to go back and fix as many style errors and/or comments; and
       * have a better understanding of how your class works.